How to install Selenium Python on macOS?

 • Selenium Python in Automation: Selenium is used to test some common tasks in automation.
 They are – visiting a webpage, page scrolling, pressing keys, clicking on clickable elements, etc.

-Now let’s solve a simple problem regarding this topic.
-Consider the following BrowserStack’s config file as our test case and execute the test step by step.
+Now take an example of a simple problem related to this topic.
+Consider the following BrowserStack’s config file as a test case and execute the test step by step.

-For Example: We will have a straightforward test case of opening Google and searching for a search_term and pressing enter.
+For Example: You have a straightforward test case of opening Google and searching for a search_term and pressing enter.
 This search_term will be stored in a config file browserstack_config_v2.json That file contains the below configuration.

 {